samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 When you drink this potion, you gain 10 [Temporary Hit Points](/sources/dnd/free-rules/rules-glossary#TemporaryHitPoints) that last for 1 hour.
 For the same duration, you are under the effect of the [Bless](/spells/2618933-bless) spell (no Concentration required).

-This potion’s blue liquid bubbles and steams as if boiling.
+This potion's blue liquid bubbles and steams as if boiling.

 ### [Potion of Invisibility](/magic-items/9228935-potion-of-invisibility)

 *Potion, Rare*

-This potion’s container looks empty but feels as though it holds liquid.
+This potion's container looks empty but feels as though it holds liquid.
 When you drink the potion, you have the [Invisible](/sources/dnd/free-rules/rules-glossary#InvisibleCondition) condition for 1 hour.
 The effect ends early if you make an attack roll, deal damage, or cast a spell.

 ### [Potion of Invulnerability](/magic-items/5358-potion-of-invulnerability)